Predictive Scheduling: What You Need to Know

 Rule #1: Good Faith Estimate of Employee Schedules

-Employers must give new employees a good faith estimate of their schedules.
+Employers must give new employees a good faith estimate of their work schedule.
 The schedules must be fairly accurate and employers are often bound to these estimates.
 If anything changes, the employer should notify the employee 14 days prior to the change taking effect.
 Employers must give schedule estimates on or before the first day of work.

 Rule #2: Prior Notice of Schedules